 How can Express Yourself Speech help?

-Express Yourself provides assessment and treatment of speech and language disorders in children in Toronto.
-We create treatment plan with goals that are tailored to each child’s specific needs and meet these goals through fun, interactive and engaging activities.
+Express Yourself provides assessment and therapy for speech and language disorders in children in Toronto.
+We create therapy plan with goals that are tailored to each child’s specific needs and meet these goals through fun, interactive and engaging activities.

 We will conduct comprehensive formal and informal assessments to evaluate your children’s areas of strength and areas that require extra support.